Distributive property

 Teaching tips for the distributive property

 • Intentionally choose practice problems that lend themselves to being solved with the distributive property, as it is not always necessary or useful in all solving situations.
+As students becoming more comfortable with the topic, show an example of the distributive property with more complex numbers (ex. with decimals) and solve together.

-• Instead of just giving students the distributive property definition, draw attention to examples of the distributive property as they come up in daily math activities.
+• Instead of just giving students the distributive property definition, draw attention to examples of the property as they come up in daily math activities.
 You may even keep an anchor chart of different examples.
-Over time, students will start using it and recognizing it on their own and then you can introduce them to the property and its official definition through their own examples.
+Over time, students will start using it and recognizing it on their own and then you can introduce them to the distributive property and its official definition through their own examples.

 • Include plenty of student discourse around this topic to ensure that students understand that breaking apart a number and then multiplying it in parts does not change the total product.
 This could include students sharing their thinking or critiquing the thinking of others.